 Thorlabs delivers each DET with an A23 12 V battery installed.
 This battery is readily available at most retail stores, as well as through Thorlabs.
-Please note that due to slight physical variations of the positive terminal from manufacturer to manufacturer, Thorlabs only recommends using an Energizer battery in our DET series of photodetectors.
 The battery supplied will deliver about 40 hours with a 1 mA load, roughly equivalent to a continuous 1.5 mW light source at peak wavelength.
 The supply current when the unit is on and no light is applied is very small and should not significantly degrade the battery.
-The battery can be replaced with a DET1B power adapter when the detector is being used in applications where a small increase in the signal noise due to noise in the line voltage is permissable or the finite lifetime of a battery is not acceptable.